‘I think there will be a war’: Ukrainians wait for worst as diplomats talk

 ‘I think there will be a war’: Ukrainians wait for worst as eleventh-hour talks start

-As diplomats meet in a desperate attempt to prevent conflict, people in Kyiv tell World Affairs Editor Kim Sengupta how they fear it is too late and that war is inevitable
+As diplomats meet in a desperate attempt to prevent conflict, people in Kiev tell world affairs editor Kim Sengupta how they fear it is too late, and that war is inevitable

 The last throws of the diplomatic dice are taking place in an increasingly desperate attempt to avoid a war in Europe amid grim warnings that Vladimir Putin will order an attack on Ukraine.

-After days of talks with allies this week, Antony Blinken met Sergei Lavrov today in Geneva with flickering hopes of scaling back the confrontation, and avoiding a conflict which both sides accept will have devastating consequences.
+After days of talks with allies this week, Antony Blinken met Sergei Lavrov today in Geneva with flickering hopes of scaling back the confrontation, and avoiding a conflict that both sides accept will have devastating consequences.

-The last meeting between the US Secretary of State and the Russian Foreign Minister, in December, ended after just 40 minutes with exchanges of accusations and recriminations with demands that the Kremlin start pulling back the more than 100,000 troops massed on Ukraine’s borders.
+The last meeting between the US secretary of state and the Russian foreign minister, in December, ended after just 40 minutes with exchanges of accusations and recriminations with demands that the Kremlin start pulling back the more than 100,000 troops massed on Ukraine’s borders.

 As they met, ordinary people in Ukraine continued to fear the worst, claiming that conflict was all but inevitable.

-The threat of violent strife has grown significantly worse since December with more Russian forces moving into strategic positions needed for an offensive, and claims by the Americans that the Russians planning ‘false flag’ operations as pretext for attacks.
+The threat of violent strife has grown significantly worse since December with more Russian forces moving into strategic positions needed for an offensive, and claims by the Americans that the Russians are planning “false flag” operations as pretext for attacks.

 They have also claimed that former Ukrainian government figures are being organised by the Kremlin to form a provisional government after invasion and occupation.
 On Thursday the US Treasury has imposed sanctions on two Ukrainian MPs and two former officials who are allegedly part of the plot.